tim-hellhake/logitech-harmony-adapter/README.md

 the gateway.

 ## Building
 Build the package using `build.sh`.
-Afterward go into the tgz and remove `bulb.js` from the `SHA256SUMS` file.